Loading Scale Systems...

 A surgeon tells you this procedure has a 90% survival rate.
 You feel reassured.
 Another surgeon tells you this procedure has a 10% mortality rate.
 You feel anxious.
 Same number.
 Same fact.
 Completely different emotional response and, in studies, completely different decisions about whether to proceed.
 This is the framing effect: how information is presented changes what people choose, even when the underlying reality is identical.

 Framing is everywhere once you start looking.
 Ground beef labeled "80% lean" sells better than the same beef labeled "20% fat."
-A policy that "saves 200 out of 600 lives" gets more support than one where "400 out of 600 people will die."
+A corporate restructuring that "preserves 90% of jobs" gets far more support than one that "results in 10% layoffs."
 A product on sale for "50% off" feels like a better deal than the same product at its normal, lower price at a different store.
 Nothing about reality changes.
 Only the frame changes.
 And the frame reliably shifts your choice because System 1 responds to the emotional coloring of language before System 2 ever gets to the math.

 This has serious implications beyond shopping.
 Political debates are largely battles over framing.
 Is it a "death tax" or an "estate tax"?
 Is it "enhanced interrogation" or "torture"?
 Is a government program "investing in our future" or "increasing the deficit"?
 Each frame emphasizes different aspects of the same policy and triggers different emotional responses.
 People who understand framing do not just present facts.
 They choose which facts to emphasize, which words to wrap them in, and which comparison points to offer.
 And people who do not understand framing are at the mercy of whoever frames the question first.